-Types of Debt that can be Discharged in Bankruptcy
+What Types of Debt Can and Cannot Be Discharged in Bankruptcy?

 Almost all unsecured debt can be discharged in bankruptcy.